421 Rollingsgate Ct., apt. C2

 Production/Technical Editor, 5/19/2008-12/1/2010: National Academy of the Sciences, Transportation Research Board, Washington, DC.

-Freelance Editing, 2005-2010: for Professor (of business and economics) Francesco Perrini and others at Bocconi University, Milan, of books and various research papers, reports, and correspondence; for Ernest von Simson, Ostriker, Von Simson, Inc., New York, NY, Surviving Strategic Chaos (2010); R. Oberhelman and V. Pedrick, eds., The Soul of Tragedy (University of Chicago Press, 2006); indexed C. Kraus and H. Foley, eds., Visualizing the Tragic (Oxford University Press, 2007).
+Freelance Editing, 2005-2010: for Professor (of business and economics) Francesco Perrini and others at Bocconi University, Milan, of books and various research papers, reports, and correspondence; for Ernest von Simson, Ostriker, Von Simson, Inc., New York, NY, Surviving Strategic Chaos (2010) and Discarded Patriot (2022); R. Oberhelman and V. Pedrick, eds., The Soul of Tragedy (University of Chicago Press, 2006); indexed C. Kraus and H. Foley, eds., Visualizing the Tragic (Oxford University Press, 2007).
 For more publications, see below.

 Freelance Academic Book and Reference Editor for Oxford University Press, 11/1999-4/2004: books include S. R. Holman, The Hungry Are Dying (2001); M. Krawiec, Shenoute and the Women of the White Monastery (2002); L. Floridi, Sextus Empiricus (2002); T. Scanlon, Eros and Greek Athletics (2001); reference editing: The Oxford Encyclopedia of Economic History and The Oxford International Encyclopedia of Linguistics, 2d ed.: articles and language lists (the latter encompassing some 6,800 different languages).